ircbloqcc/ircbloq-desktop/CHANGE.md

     4. Update the device picture according to the new picture standard.
     5. Automatically obtain the control board pin list in external extensions.
     6. Add slider type blocks.
-    7. Optimized the devil bird svg image.
+    7. Extension can be auto sorted if enabled.

 - **Fix bug**
+    1. Fixed ESP Boards DTR/RTS Issues.
-    1. The serial port send button is collapsed in small window mode.
+    2. The serial port send button is collapsed in small window mode.
-    2. Modify the default installation path of the desktop version of windows to the root directory of C drive instead of the deep directory of user data.
+    3. Modify the default installation path of the desktop version of windows to the root directory of C drive instead of the deep directory of user data.
-    3. If there is an unsupported device id in the external device list, the device model will be empty.
+    4. If there is an unsupported device id in the external device list, the device model will be empty.
-    4. Because the vm building block adds the device type in front of the optype, the display variable cannot be translated normally.
+    5. Because the vm building block adds the device type in front of the optype, the display variable cannot be translated normally.
-    5. Esp8266 digital pin cannot select GPIO16.
+    6. Esp8266 digital pin cannot select GPIO16.
-    6. Check the checkbox so that the variable will be displayed in the stage area, and it will still exist after switching the device.
+    7. Check the checkbox so that the variable will be displayed in the stage area, and it will still exist after switching the device.
-    7. Arduino ceil function name error.
+    8. Arduino ceil function name error.
-    8. The microbit attitude option is not translated.
+    9. The microbit attitude option is not translated.
-    9. Microbit uses multiple while true statements that are not supported.
+    10. Microbit uses multiple while true statements that are not supported.
-    10. When using the scroll wheel to move the toolbox, the completely displayed blocks beyond the boundary are blocked again.
+    11. When using the scroll wheel to move the toolbox, the completely displayed blocks beyond the boundary are blocked again.
-    11. Color picker function is not available.
+    12. Color picker function is not available.
-    12. The disconnection error alert flashes after switching the mode.
+    13. The disconnection error alert flashes after switching the mode.
-    13. When using a third-party device, the alert uses the mother board instead of the picture of the third-party device board.
+    14. When using a third-party device, the alert uses the mother board instead of the picture of the third-party device board.
 ##V4.0.2
 - **New feature
     1. IMPORVED NEW UI, Supports SCARTCH 3 Based Extensions.